Lorenzooone/FEHDataExtractor/README.md

 * Pieces of text from other files

 In general, Generic Text can be pretty useful when you don't have a way to decompile the things yet.

+To get this data, use the top menu option File -> Open and choose the files you want to examine.
+Choose the Generic Text option in the dropdown box and click Extract.

 ## In case of Weapon Classes update